hosadman/bikeshare-data-analyzer/README.md

 Python and libraries including Pandas and NumPy.

 ### How To Run
-Copy the code to your code editor and just run it.
-Just follow the necessary instructions that appear in the terminal after that to see your desired data output.
+Make sure you have Python and the other necessary libraries installed.
+With that, copy the code to your code editor and just run it.

 ### Credits
 Udacity.com, Stackoverflow.com, Pandas and NumPy documentations for various references and helpful information.